andrewrk/groovebasin/README.md

   shortcuts.

 * Streaming support.
-You can listen to your music library - or share it with your friends - even when you're not physically near your home speakers.
+You can listen to your music library - or share it with your friends - even when you are not physically near your home speakers.

 ## Dependencies